 The Batman plot: how long has Batman been on the job?

-"It's early and Batman's still a vigilante," the director said at FanDome. "[Gotham's people] wonder, 'That guy sounds a little dangerous.'
+"It's early and Batman's still a vigilante," director Matt Reeves said at FanDome in 2020. "[Gotham's people] wonder, 'That guy sounds a little dangerous.'
 He's not yet the symbol of hope...
 He's still a growing legend.
 People wonder whether he exists.
 It's one of the things he will confront in the story."

 Interestingly, The Batman is confirmed to exist in its own Earth in the multiverse, so don't expect crossovers with Joaquin Phoenix's Joker or any of the mainline DCEU characters, such as Henry Cavill's Superman.